Uninett/nav/doc/hacking/javascript.rst

 ==================

 We use `Karma <http://karma-runner.github.io/>`__ as our Javascript test runner.
-See :file:`htdocs/js/test/*` for examples on how to write tests using Karma with *Mocha*/*Chai*.
+See :file:`python/nav/web/static/js/test/*` for examples on how to write tests using Karma with *Mocha*/*Chai*.

 Javascript hierarchy layout
 ===========================

-JavaScript sources is placed under :file:`htdocs/js/` under NAV's SCM root.
+JavaScript sources are placed under :file:`python/nav/web/static/js/` under NAV's SCM root.

-In the JavaScript root directory (:file:`htdocs/js/`) there should normally only be global configuration files for *RequireJS*, *jshint*, etc.
+In the JavaScript root directory (:file:`python/nav/web/static/js/`) there should normally only be global configuration files for *RequireJS*, *jshint*, etc.

 ::

-  htdocs/js
+  python/nav/web/static/js
   |-- extras/
   |-- geomap/
   |-- libs/